munificent/craftinginterpreters/book/the-lox-language.md

 ### Comparison and equality

 Moving along, we have a few more operators that always return a Boolean result.
-We can compare numbers (and only numbers), using Ye Olde Comparison Operators:
+We can compare numbers (and only numbers), using Ye Olde Comparison Operators.

 ```lox
 less < than;